LyrigCats/LyrigCats/README.md

+## ✦ LyrigCats

-She blooms softly where dawn keeps its first vow,
+She blooms where dawn keeps its earliest vows,
-A lyric folded in moonlight and the tender gold of memory.
+A lyric folded in moonlight and the soft gold of memory.

-Her pen whispers like petals brushing the breath of morning —
+Her pen whispers like petals
-Those that lingered, and those that passed,
+Of mornings that stayed and mornings that went,
-Her thoughts drink the patient, quiet comfort of the earth.
+Her thoughts drink the patient hush of earth’s slow grace.

-Then, a cat — gentle as first snow —
+Then a cat, gentle as first snow,
-Steps lightly along the poem’s edge.
+Steps light across the poem’s edge.
-Its gaze does not burn, but settles in stillness.
+Its gaze does not scorch, but settles.

-It is a beauty, mild and unassuming,
+A beauty, tender, unassuming,
 Teaching the world how to feel —

 **LyrigCats**

-The girl, the poem, and her silent companion;
+The girl, the verse, the quiet companion;
-A luminous flower,
-Whose verse leaves the world gentler, as if written anew.
+A luminous bloom that leaves the world softer for her poem.